 Tanzania has a population of 42 million.
 Children represent 55% of the population.
 In the US, for comparison, children ages 0-17 represent only 17%.
 Along with the high index of youth, Tanzania is challenged also with a significant degree of poverty.
 Over 89% of the population in this east Africa country earns less than $1.85/day.
 Parental deaths and child abandonment account for the significant number of orphans.

-Their dream of helping the poor of the poorest has grown ever since.
-Simon B. Panga, Assistant Minister of Health and Social Welfare has worked with Jerry since 2010.
-In a letter Mr. Panga said “They are the best example of orphanages in the country of Tanzania. . .
-They will be the first organization in the country to provide a complete education for all their children and making sure they have the necessary skills so they can take care of themselves when they are old enough to leave their care. . .
-Jerry and Tammy are the best founders and directors of orphanages in the country. . .
-I highly recommend them for your support in this valuable project for the children.”
+Simon B. Panga was the Social Welfare in 2010 that helped Jerry concerning the guidelines to start helping the children.
+In a letter Mr. Panga said “They are the best example of orphanages in the country of Tanzania.
+They will be the first organization in the country to provide a complete education for all their children and making sure they have the necessary skills so they can take care of themselves when they are old enough to leave their care.
+They are one of the best founders and director of orphanages in the country.
+I highly recommend for your support in this valuable project for the children.”

 There are different age groups of children in each of the 1,600 square foot homes with house parents who care for the children in a loving, family environment.